jeromeetienne/threex/src/marbletable/README.md

 ## TODOs

+* keep mute status
+  * handle a setting saved in LocalStorage

+* handle profile
+  * renderingProfile.js
+  * renderingProfile.skymapEnabled
+  * renderingProfile.shadowMapEnabled
+  * renderingProfile.soundFxEnabled
+  * renderingProfile.soundTrackEnabled

-* when all balls are killed, you win the game and go to next level
+* DONE when all balls are killed, you win the game and go to next level
 * TODO put a cage all around if any body touch it, kill it
 * have a game won sequence
   * easy but require to win a game